jesseloudon/jesseloudon.github.io/_posts/2021-01-28-Passed AZ-400 Microsoft Certified DevOps Engineer.markdown

 Passing an exam like AZ-400 cannot be my final destination, it's simply part of an extensive journey as I discover what I don't know.

-I hope you've found this blog insightful and helpful in your journey.
+I hope you've found this blog insightful and helpful in your journey and good luck with AZ-400!

 Cheers,